Caffeine and Cognitive performancePrint this page

-A 2010 meta-analysis which included nine studies which looked at the effects of coffee/caffeine on different measures of cognitive impairment and/or decline (four studies on Alzheimer’s disease; two on dementia or cognitive impairment; three on cognitive decline), found a reduced risk of cognitive decline across different measures of cognitive impairment (mean risk ratio 0.84) with caffeine intake, with moderate heterogeneity14.
+A 2010 meta-analysis which included 9 studies which looked at the effects of coffee/caffeine on different measures of cognitive impairment and/or decline (four studies on Alzheimer’s disease; two on dementia or cognitive impairment; three on cognitive decline), found a reduced risk of cognitive decline across different measures of cognitive impairment (mean risk ratio 0.84) with caffeine intake, with moderate heterogeneity10.
 Although the outcome of this meta-analysis ranged from cognitive decline to Alzheimer’s disease, the analyses showed a clear protective role of coffee.
 However, it should be noted that many papers devoted to the effects of coffee on age-related cognitive decline were not included in this review.

 A further systematic literature review published in 2013 found only six prospective studies that encouraged further study of decline across the spectrum of cognition.
 The review suggested that, for all studies on tea and most of those on coffee, estimates of cognitive decline were lower among consumers but there was no evidence of a dose response.
-However, there was evidence of a stronger effect in women than men15.
+Research has also suggested a stronger effect in women than men11.

-In the longitudinal prospective Three City cohort study of 4,197 healthy women and 2,820 healthy men over 65 years, women consuming more than 3 cups of caffeinated coffee per day for four years showed a smaller decline in verbal retrieval and visuo-spatial memory than women consuming one cup of coffee or less per day.
+In the longitudinal prospective Three City cohort study of 4,197 healthy women and 2,820 healthy men over 65 years, women consuming more than 3 cups of caffeinated coffee per day for 4 years showed a smaller decline in verbal retrieval and visuo-spatial memory than women consuming one cup of coffee or less per day.
 The protective effect of caffeine increased with age, with a maximal effect in women over 80 years.
-No relation was found between caffeine intake and cognitive decline in men17.
+No relation was found between caffeine intake and cognitive decline in men14.